 The Regulating Plans for the Planned Development District as required Article 3.E.1.D.3.
 Palm Beach County ULDC consisting of a comprehensive graphic and written description of the function and development of the Planned Development District is included in this application.
-The Regulating Plans include cross sections for all perimeter proposed buffers, rural parkways, pedestrian and equestrian trails.
+The Regulating Plans include cross sections for the perimeter buffers that include rural parkways that provide both pedestrian and equestrian trails.
 In addition, the Master Plan includes exhibits that delineate the density radius circles to provide the minimum 1⁄4 mile and 1⁄2 mile distance from a residential unit to either a Commercial, Civic, and or Recreation use delineated on the plan.
 Also included is an Open Space Exhibit which delineates the areas included for the Required Open Space, the Required Exterior Open Space and the Required Contiguous Open Space.

-Type II Concurrent Variances Perimeter Buffers
+Type II Concurrent Variance Perimeter Buffer